HA-ir/Cry/README.md

 - **Plaintext confidentiality** of file contents at rest and in transit as `.cry` blobs.
 - **Integrity and authenticity** of encrypted files (header + chunk stream).
 - **Passphrase-derived key secrecy** during runtime and after process exit.
-- **SSH private key secrecy** — the key lives only in a short-lived agent process and is never written to disk.
+- **SSH private key secrecy** — the key lives only in a short-lived agent process (Unix) or a restricted temp file (Windows) and is never written to long-term disk storage.

 ### Trust assumptions

 - The host OS, Rust toolchain, and CPU are not actively compromised.
 - Cryptographic primitives (AES-256-GCM, ChaCha20-Poly1305, HMAC-SHA256, Argon2id, SHA-256, Ed25519) behave as designed.
-- Users choose sufficiently strong passphrases or use high-entropy secrets via `--pass-file`.
+- Users choose sufficiently strong passphrases, or use high-entropy secrets via `--pass-file`.
 - The `ssh-agent` binary is the genuine OpenSSH implementation from the OS package manager.

 ### In scope

 - Reading encrypted `.cry` files without the passphrase.
-- Offline brute-force attempts against captured ciphertext.
+- Offline brute-force attacks against captured ciphertext.
 - File tampering: modifying header bytes, chunk lengths, chunk ciphertext/tag, reordering/removing chunks, or truncation.
 - Nonce-misuse from chunking logic.
 - Accidental destructive overwrite of output files.
-- SSH private key exposure via disk writes.
+- SSH private key exposure via disk writes (Unix).

 ### Out of scope / not guaranteed

-- Compromised endpoint security (malware, keyloggers, root/admin attackers, memory scraping while process runs).
+- Compromised endpoint security (malware, keyloggers, root/admin attackers, memory scraping while the process runs).
 - Passphrase theft from unsafe user practices.
 - Metadata privacy: file names, paths, sizes, timestamps, and access patterns are not hidden.
 - Plausible deniability or hidden-volume semantics.
 - Secure deletion of source plaintext or filesystem/journal remnants.
-- Side-channel resistance beyond what underlying libraries/platform provide.
+- Side-channel resistance beyond what the underlying libraries and platform provide.
-- Multi-user policy controls, remote KMS/HSM integration, or enterprise key lifecycle governance.
+- Multi-user policy controls, remote KMS/HSM integration, or enterprise key lifecycle management.
 - Protection against a malicious `ssh-agent` binary or a compromised `SSH_AUTH_SOCK` socket.
+- Cryptographic erasure of the SSH private key temp file on Windows (NTFS journaling and SSD wear-leveling limit physical-media guarantees).

-### Security notes
+### Security properties that hold

-- Passphrases are read with `rpassword` (no terminal echo).
+- Passphrases are read with `rpassword` (no terminal echo, no history).
 - All key material uses `Zeroizing<T>` — wiped from memory on drop.
 - The file header is not encrypted, but it is HMAC-authenticated.
+Any bit-flip in the header is detectable before chunk decryption begins.
 - Decryption fails loudly on wrong passphrase, corruption, truncation, or tampering.
+There is no "best effort" partial output.
 - Environment variables are intentionally not supported as a passphrase source.
-- `cry ssh` injects keys into an isolated, ephemeral `ssh-agent` subprocess.
+- On Unix, `cry ssh` injects keys into an isolated, ephemeral `ssh-agent` subprocess.
 The agent only lives for the SSH session and is killed on exit.
-Your persistent SSH agent (if any) is unaffected.
+Your persistent SSH agent (if any) is completely unaffected.
 - Keep backups — there is no key recovery mechanism.
+If you lose your passphrase (for derive) or your key file (for keygen), the encrypted data is unrecoverable.